H-E-L-P/dmu_products/dmu5/dmu5_gaia_flagging_script/readme.md

 This product is a Python script to add a `gaia_flag` column to a catalogue base of Seb's prescriptions:

-- 1 (possibly a star) if the nearest Gaia source is between 1.5” and 2”;
+- 1 (possibly a Gaia object) if the nearest Gaia source is between 1.5” and 2”;
-- 2 (probably a star) if the nearest Gaia source is between 0.6” and 1.5”;
+- 2 (probably a Gaia object) if the nearest Gaia source is between 0.6” and 1.5”;
-- 3 (definitely a star) if the nearest Gaia source is closer that 0.6”;
+- 3 (definitely a Gaia object) if the nearest Gaia source is closer that 0.6”;
 - 0 otherwise.

 The script needs these Python modules: astropy, click, numpy, and pyvo.
 It is